theluxury/cellar-door/README.md

 4. All tweets (even those without any hashtags) have the ability to evict old tweets.

+5. If the graph contains no edges and no nodes, then the output with be 0.0.

 5. The tweet inputs will be sorted chronologically, as stated in the FAQ.
 If for whatever reason they are not, my code will work if line 18 in average_degree.py is uncommented and tweets in line 19 is replace with sorted_tweets.

 ## Tests